 Two good books for kids on California Indians in general

 a more in-depth book for older readers is Tribes of California.

-You can also browse through our recommendations of North American Indian books in general.
+You can also browse through our recommendations of American Indian history books

 How do I cite your website in my bibliography?